You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 Transcript:

 Suzuki has the same thing.
 He looks as if he had low blood pressure, but he has this terrific blood pressure.
-And the doctor said there was nothing in the world that could be done for Sokan.
+And the doctor said there was nothing in the world could be done for Sokan.
 It was completely a physical thing.
 It had nothing to do with diet or drinking or anything else.
 It was a physical condition.
-At any rate, he had this coronary thrombosis which affected his speech and his mind a little bit.
-And that was in August or end of August, I guess it was hot, I remember.
-And well, for about seven or eight months, he was a complete invalid.
+But anyway, he had this coronary thrombosis and which affected his speech and his mind a little bit.
+And that was in August, end of August, I guess it was hot, remember?
+And, well, for about seven or eight months, he was a complete invalid.
 He couldn't talk.
-I mean, he couldn't give lectures or that sort of
+I mean, he couldn't give lectures or that sort of thing.

 [01:03]